xTwo56/coinswap/docs/app demos/taker.md

 bcrt1qyywgd4we5y7u05lnrgs8runc3j7sspwqhekrdd
 ```

-Now we can use a Signet faucet to send some coins to this address.
-You can find a Signet faucet [here](https://signetfaucet.com/).
+Now we can use a testnet4 faucet to send some coins to this address.
+You can find a testnet4 faucet [here](https://mempool.space/testnet4/faucet).

 Once you have some coins in your wallet, you can check your balance by running the following command: